OumaNyang/ubuntu-devspace-js/README.md

- ## Ubuntu DevSpace JS Module
+# Ubuntu DevSpace JS Module

-This project is a JavaScript module that checks the domain availability and developer license status based on a dataset.
+This project is a JavaScript module that checks domain availability and developer license status based on a dataset.
 If the domain is not available or the developer license is suspended, the module displays a notification to the user.

+For detailed instructions on how to integrate this module into your client's website or application, please refer to the [README-usage.md](README-usage.md) file.

-### Table of Contents
+## Table of Contents

 - [About the Project](#about-the-project)
 - [Features](#features)